hefejeff/aioperator/docs/USER_GUIDE.md

-# AI Operator Hub – User Guide
+# Workflow Assistant – User Guide

 ## 1. What It Does
 Turn a business problem into: